 The mission of the Bachelor of Science in Renewable Energy Engineering degree program is to prepare students for the challenges of designing, promoting and implementing renewable energy solutions within society's rapidly-changing energy-related industry cluster, particularly within Oregon and the Pacific Northwest.
 Graduates will have a fundamental understanding of energy engineering and a sense of social responsibility for the implementation of sustainable energy solutions.
-The department will be a leader in providing career ready engineering graduates for various renewable energy engineering fields.
-Faculty and students will engage in applied research in emerging technologies and provide professional services to their communities.

 Program Educational Objectives

 Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
 The Program Educational Objectives of Oregon Tech's Bachelor of Science in Renewable Energy Engineering program are:

 - BSREE graduates will excel as professionals in the various fields of energy engineering.

 - BSREE graduates will be known for their commitment to lifelong learning, social responsibility, and professional and ethical responsibilities in implementing sustainable engineering solutions.

 - BSREE graduates will excel in critical thinking, problem solving and effective communication.

 Expected Student Learning Outcomes

 The BSREE Program Outcomes include ABET's EAC a - k outcomes as well as the program-specific outcomes l - n.
 All of these are listed here: